Take control of your own healing.

 I’d like to be a part of your redemption story.
 I don’t have all the answers to your questions.
 I’m not a trained counselor or expert.
 I’m just a woman who’s been where you are and wants to walk with you a while in your journey because I desperately needed a friend like that when I was where you are.
 It’s so helpful to learn from someone who’s been there.

 Only God’s Spirit can bring your man to repentance, but you can influence your husband to seek the Lord and get the help he needs.
-Even when a man does not “obey the word” he can be “won . . . by the conduct” of his wife (1 Peter 3:1).
+Through prayer and counsel, God will lead you to strengthen yourself and make decisions that are best for your marriage.
+This may include establishing boundaries with kindness and love, maturely communicating your pain, forgiving him, and many other things.
+The Bible says he can be “won . . . by the conduct” of his wife (1 Peter 3:1).
 You possess that power through Jesus Christ!

 I’d like to be a part of your redemption story.
 I don’t have all the answers to your questions.
 I’m not a trained counselor or expert.
 I’m just a woman who’s been where you are and wants to walk with you a while in your journey because I desperately needed a friend like that when I was where you are.
 It’s so helpful to learn from someone who’s been there.

 Only God’s Spirit can bring your man to repentance, but you can influence your husband to seek the Lord and get the help he needs.
-Even when a man does not “obey the word” he can be “won . . . by the conduct” of his wife (1 Peter 3:1).
+Through prayer and counsel, God will lead you to strengthen yourself and make decisions that are best for your marriage.
+This may include establishing boundaries with kindness and love, maturely communicating your pain, forgiving him, and many other things.
+The Bible says he can be “won . . . by the conduct” of his wife (1 Peter 3:1).
 You possess that power through Jesus Christ!

 Whether your marriage is suffering from pornography, addiction, an affair, or just years of unhappiness, Jesus Christ can help you redeem the broken places of your marriage.
 I wrote Happily Even After to be a friend who walks beside you.
 I long to help you: